pywbem/pywbemtools/docs/pywbemclicommands.rst

 Connection list command
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``connection list`` command lists the connections in the :term:`connections file` as a table.
-This produces a table output showing the connections defined in the connections file.
-It displays all of the persistent connections and also the current connection if it has not been saved (i.e. defined with the :ref:`--server general option` or :ref:`--mock-server general option` general options and not saved).
+The ``connection list`` command lists the connection definitions in the :term:`connections file` and also the current connection if it has not been saved to the connections file.

+Valid output formats are :term:`Table output formats`.

 This shows if a connection is the current connection and if any connection is set as the default connection (:ref:`Connection select command` ).

+The current connection is marked with `*` in the Name column.
+The default connection, if defined, is marked with `#` in the Name column.

 .. code-block:: text